stefangao/llfsm/README.md

 1. How to build llfsm?
 llfsm is a library, which can be used in executable program.
-So it is better to build test project and llfsm together. test is executable program, which includes some test cases that will demonstrate how to use llfsm.
+So it is better to build test project and llfsm together. test is the executable program, which includes some test cases that will demonstrate how to use llfsm.

 The commands to generate test project is:
  1) open terminal